OpenScanEu/OpenScanBenchy/README.md

 ![Benchy01](https://github.com/OpenScanEu/OpenScanBenchy/assets/57842400/ad9864d0-46e4-43a4-9040-566df0b28306)

-The original model was created by Valandar and can be downloaded here: https://www.thingiverse.com/thing:2929718
+The original model was created by Valandar and can be downloaded [from Thingiverse](https://www.thingiverse.com/thing:2929718)

 We slightly modified this model by adding some text to the base.
+Get the modified version [on Printables.com](https://www.printables.com/model/857818-openscan-benchy)

 Close-up:
 ![IMG_6854](https://github.com/OpenScanEu/OpenScanBenchy/assets/57842400/a151e282-17e9-4c27-863a-c545a1840b32)